-DATED: SEPTEMBER 13, 2018
+DATED: OCTOBER 15, 2018

-The Senate Labor Committee reports favorably Senate Bill, No. 1967.
+The Senate Budget and Appropriations Committee reports favorably Senate Bill No. 1967, with committee amendments.

-This bill provides, from July 1, 2019 forward, an annual cost of living adjustment (COLA) in the weekly workers' compensation benefit rate for any worker who has become totally and permanently disabled from a workplace injury at any time after December 31, 1979 and for the surviving dependents of any worker who died from a workplace injury after December 31, 1979.
+As amended, this bill provides, from July 1, 2019 forward, an annual cost of living adjustment (COLA) in the weekly workers' compensation benefit rate for any public safety worker who has become totally and permanently disabled from a workplace injury at any time after December 31, 1979 and for the surviving dependents of any public safety worker who died from a workplace injury after December 31, 1979.
 This adjustment is intended to mirror, to the extent possible, the COLA already in place for benefits arising from an injury occurring before 1980.